AI Codex

 Team Premium $100 / seat

-The honest framing: this ends a period of uncapped, subsidized programmatic access.
-A subscription was a flat monthly fee, and some users were running heavy automated workloads — agents looping for hours, CI pipelines calling Claude on every commit — that cost far more in compute than the subscription brought in.
-Moving programmatic usage to metered credit aligns the price with the cost.
-For light programmatic users the included credit may cover everything; for heavy ones it's effectively a large price increase, because past that credit you pay API rates per token.
+The original rationale was straightforward: a flat subscription fee with uncapped programmatic access meant some users ran heavy automated workloads — agents looping for hours, CI calling Claude on every commit — that cost far more in compute than the subscription brought in.
+Metered credit would have aligned price with cost.

-If you're an Agent Operator running production agents off a subscription, or a developer with Claude wired into CI, this is a real operational change — model it now.
-If you only ever use Claude by typing in the terminal or the web app, you can stop reading: nothing about your usage changes.
+If you're an Agent Operator running production agents off a subscription, or a developer with Claude wired into CI: nothing changes today, but treat your subscription-funded automation as a temporary arrangement and know your API-rate number.
+If you only ever use Claude by typing in the terminal or the web app: this never applied to you, and still doesn't.

 Try this today